PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 @PAR@ pipewire.conf  library.name.system = support/libspa-support
 The name of the shared library to use for the system functions for the main thread.

+@PAR@ pipewire.conf  link.min-buffers = 2
+The minimum number of buffers to negotiate between nodes.
+Using 1 buffer will consume less memory but might cause glitches when using async nodes.

 @PAR@ pipewire.conf  link.max-buffers = 64
 The maximum number of buffers to negotiate between nodes.
 Note that version < 3 clients can only support 16 buffers.
 More buffers is almost always worse than less, latency